vuejs/docs/src/guide/components/provide-inject.md

 When using reactive provide / inject values, **it is recommended to keep any mutations to reactive state inside of the _provider_ whenever possible**.
 This ensures that the provided state and its possible mutations are co-located in the same component, making it easier to maintain in the future.

-There may be times where we need to update the data from a injector component.
-In such cases, we recommend providing a method that is responsible for mutating the state:
+There may be times when we need to update the data from a injector component.
+In such cases, we recommend providing a function that is responsible for mutating the state:

 ```vue{7-9,13}
 <!-- inside provider component -->